itscodenation/curriculum-15-16/unitsYear2/1-JShunt/README.md

 By the end of this project the employee will be able to...

 * feel comfortable with all aspects of the ScriptEd year one curriculum.
-* Navigate necessary tools like jsBin, Cloud9 and GitHub
+* navigate necessary tools like jsBin, Cloud9 and GitHub.

 ##References